Code of Conduct

 Participants asked to stop any unsafe behavior are expected to comply immediately.
 There is zero tolerance of any physical harassment.

 Duty of Care

-The organizers do not hereby assume the duty to control or mitigate the behavior of conference attendees toward other attendees, except to the minimum extent required by federal, state and local law, if such a minimum requirement exists.
+The organizers do not hereby assume the duty to control or mitigate the behavior of event attendees toward other attendees, except to the minimum extent required by federal, state and local law, if such a minimum requirement exists.
 No cause of action may be based upon any duty an attendee believes may be established herein by the organizers.
-All venues selected for the event are run by professional event staff who may also be called upon for support as needed and will serve as escalation point / additional support for the conference crew as required.
+All venues selected for the event are run by professional event staff who may also be called upon for support as needed and will serve as escalation point / additional support for the event crew as required.